Jean-Jacques Rousseau: Quarrel with Hume

 After some correspondence with Rousseau, which included an eighteen-page letter from Rousseau describing the reasons for his resentment, Hume concluded that Rousseau was losing his mental balance.
 On learning that Rousseau had denounced him to his Parisian friends, Hume sent a copy of Rousseau's long letter to Madame de Boufflers.
-She replied stating that, in her estimate, Hume's alleged participation in the composition of Horace Walpole's faux letter was the reason for Rousseau's anger.
+She replied stating that, in her estimation, Hume's alleged participation in the composition of Horace Walpole's faux letter was the reason for Rousseau's anger.
 (Note: "Rousseau's letter is atrocious; it is to the last degree extravagant and inexcusable ...
 But do not believe him capable of any falsehood or artifice; nor imagine that he is either an impostor or a scoundrel.
 His anger has no just cause, but it is sincere; of that I feel no doubt.
 Here is what I imagine to be the cause of it.
 I have heard it said, and he has perhaps been told, that one of the best phrases in Mr Walpole's letter was by you, and that you had said in jest, speaking in the name of the King of Prussia, 'If you wish for persecutions, I am a king, and can procure them for you of any sort you like,' and that Mr Walpole ... had said you were its author.
 If this be true, and Rousseau knows of it, do you wonder that, sensitive, hot-headed, melancholy, and proud, ... he has become enraged?"—Madame de Boufflers's letter to David Hume, written in 1766.)

 When Hume learnt that Rousseau was writing the Confessions, he assumed that the present dispute would feature in the book.
 Adam Smith, Turgot, Marischal Keith, Horace Walpole, and Mme de Boufflers advised Hume not to make his quarrel with Rousseau public; however, many members of Holbach's coterie—particularly D'Alembert—urged him to reveal his version of the events.
 In October 1766 Hume's version of the quarrel was translated into French and published in France; in November it was published in England.
 Grimm included it in his Correspondance littéraire; ultimately: